yuxuanyao/Avacancy/README.md

 ## What we learned
 We learned a lot about python, especially the library opencv.
-Also, even though it did not end up working for us, but through experimenting with Google Vision API and Clarifai API, we learned the in's and out's of the APIs and learned what kind of situations call for the use of them
+Also, even though it did not end up working for us, but through experimenting with Google Vision API and Clarifai API, we learned the in's and out's of the APIs and learned what kind of situations call for the use of them.
+We also learned some Flask.

 ## What's next for Avacancy
 We see a lot of potential in the future for Avacancy, we plan to incorporate an algorithm that maximizes the efficiency by leading drivers to their space.
-Also, we think that Avacancy can be generalized to many many things such as library study rooms, laundry rooms, even washroom stalls!
+Also, we think that Avacancy can be generalized to many many things such as library study rooms, laundry rooms, restaurant seating, etc...
 In the future, we plan to create an Avancancy app that includes a family of possible generalizations and push one step further in the direction of a true Smart City.
+This app would display the vacancies and occupancies of a given space based purely on camera input, without displaying the actualy camera footage as we do not want security camera footage to be leaked to the internet.